Lillian007-lab/SurveyGoWebApp/README.md

 ## Initialize package and install :rocket:express :rocket:

-- **Node.js** is an open-source, cross-platform, back-end, JavaScript runtime environment that executes JavaScript code outside a web browser.
+- **Node.js** is an open-source, cross-platform, **back-end, JavaScript runtime environment** that executes JavaScript code outside a web browser.
 Node.js lets developers use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the user's web browser.
-- **npm**: is a package manager for the JavaScript programming language.
+- **npm**: is a **package manager** for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
 It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
-- **npx**: is a tool for executing Node package. it is intended to help round out the experience of using packages from the npm registry — the same way npm makes it super easy to install and manage dependencies hosted on the registry, npx makes it easy to use CLI tools and other executables hosted on the registry.
+- **npx**: is a tool for **executing** Node package. it is intended to help round out the experience of using packages from the npm registry — the same way npm makes it super easy to install and manage dependencies hosted on the registry, npx makes it easy to use CLI tools and other executables hosted on the registry.
 - **webpack**:  is an open-source **JavaScript module bundler**.
 It is made primarily for JavaScript, but it can transform front-end assets such as HTML, CSS, and images if the corresponding loaders are included. webpack takes modules with dependencies and generates static assets representing those modules.
-- **module bundler**:  is a tool that takes pieces of JavaScript and their dependencies and bundles them into a single file, usually for use in the browser.
+- **module bundler**:  is a tool that takes pieces of JavaScript and their dependencies and bundles them into **a single file**, usually for use in the browser.
+- **Express.js**:  is a **back end web application framework for Node.js**, released as free and open-source software under the MIT License.
+It is designed for **building web applications and APIs**.
+It has been called the de facto standard server framework for Node.js.

 ````bash
 mkdir server